milanaryal/milanaryal.github.io/_posts/2015/2015-01-09-writing-on-github-pages-and-jekyll-using-markdown.md

 Inline code can be added using single back-ticks E.g. {% raw %}``` `alert('Hello World')` ```{% endraw %}.

-For code blocks, if extensions enabled Redcarpet and Kramdown supports both standard Markdown code blocks and the syntax from GitHub flavored Markdown (GFM).
+For code blocks, if extensions enabled Redcarpet and Kramdown supports both standard Markdown code blocks and the syntax from GitHub Flavored Markdown (GFM).
 Standard Markdown works by indenting code lines with 4 spaces:

 {% highlight html %}
 {% raw %}